arcelioeperez/dash-app/R.md

 ## Differences between Python and R
 I am not going to into the specifics of the languages, but only the differences when running Linear Regressions and Random Forests.

-As you can see R offers a more straigh-forward approach to building the models - but it comes with a performance cost.
+As you can see R offers a more straight-forward approach to building the models - but it comes with a performance cost.

 ### To run a simple regression model in R: